ldehaudt/Nibbler/README.md

 # nibbler
-A re-imagination of the classical snake game utilizing 3 different dynamic libraries
+A re-imagination of the classic snake game utilizing 3 different dynamic libraries

 This project was done in collaboration with Conan Wu at 42 Silicon Valley.